LcosmosS/S.T.A.R.-Labs/RTCH_E1/README.md

+# Relativistic Thermodynamic Cohomology (RTCH)

-# RTCH-E1 — Arithmetic–Geodesic–Cohomological Test
+## RTCH-E1 — Arithmetic–Geodesic–Cohomological Test

-RTCH-E1 is a falsifiable computational experiment for testing whether the arithmetic state space of elliptic curves over Q develops reproducible nontrivial topology (H^1/H^2/H^3 signatures), whether that topology survives null models, and whether geodesic/scalar constructions reveal invariant quantities.
+RTCH-E1 is a falsifiable computational experiment for testing whether the arithmetic state space of elliptic curves over Q develops reproducible nontrivial topology ($H^1/H^2/H^3$ signatures), whether that topology survives null models, and whether geodesic/scalar constructions reveal invariant quantities.

 ## Important interpretation rule

-A persistent H_k feature in a finite point cloud is evidence for a topological feature of the sampled metric space at a scale.
-It is NOT, by itself, proof that the full arithmetic state space is a smooth manifold with H^k != 0.
+A persistent $H_k$ feature in a finite point cloud is evidence for a topological feature of the sampled metric space at a scale.
+It is NOT, by itself, proof that the full arithmetic state space is a smooth manifold with $H^k != 0$.

 RTCH-E1 therefore reports: